OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

    Wait for all charms to move to the ``maintenance`` status.
 You can check the status of all charms by entering the juju status command.

-3. Update the image tags in Juju for the Tungsten Fabric Analytics, TF AnalyticsDB, TF Agent, and TF OpenStack services.
+3. Update the image tags in Juju for the OpenSDN Analytics, OpenSDN AnalyticsDB, OpenSDN Agent, and OpenSDN OpenStack services.

    ::